Stable Extensions of Complete Groups

 \section{Extensions by Groups of Nilpotency Class Two}

-Groups of nilpotency class two arise as central extensions of abelian groups, and therefore serve as a natural generalization of the abelian groups.
-As such, extensions of centerless groups by groups of nilpotency class two are also a natural next place to look for stable groups with nontrivial central elements and outer automorphisms.
+Groups of nilpotency class two, arising as central extensions of abelian groups, serve as a generalization of the abelian groups.
+As such, extensions of centerless groups by groups of nilpotency class two constitute a natural next step in the search for stable groups with nontrivial central elements and outer automorphisms.
 In particular, extensions inducing a trivial outer action on the kernel generalize central extensions, ensuring centrality of the center of the kernel by Lemma \ref{extchar}.
-With this in mind, in this section we classify all stable groups of nilpotency class two and all stable extensions of centerless groups by groups of nilpotency class two whose induced outer action on the kernel is trivial. \begin{lemma} Let $G=C_{p^n} \times C_{p^n}$ for some prime $p$ and $n\in \bbZ_{\geq 1}$.
-Then $\Aut(G)$ is not nilpotent. \end{lemma} \begin{proof} Recall that
+With this in mind, in this section we classify all stable extensions of centerless groups by groups of nilpotency class two whose induced outer action on the kernel is trivial.